ljguo1020/magicwatermark/README.md

 - License: The LaTeX Project Public License 1.3c

 > magicwatermark is a package based on everypage and tikz and encapsulated by LATEX3 İt can
 > flexibly set and clear watermarks.
-All watermark content is placed in inside a node of verbtikz and
+All watermark content is placed in inside a node of tikz and
 > in the center of the page.